-Restic - A Fast, Secure And Efficient Backup Application - OSTechNix
+How To Backup And Restore Data Using Restic In Linux - OSTechNix

 $ git clone https://github.com/restic/restic

-This command will clone all the contents of restic repository in the current working directory in your system.
+This command will clone all the contents of restic repository in the current working directory.

-Cd to the restic directory:
+Cd into the restic directory:

 $ cd restic